-- 443.(1) Where the GFSC determines an application, it must- - (a) publish a notice of its decision in the Gazette and in any other manner it considers appropriate; - (b) send a copy of that notice to the transferor and the transferee; and - (c) send a copy of that notice to every person who made representations made in accordance with section 438(6). - (2) If the GFSC refuses the application, it must inform the transferor and the transferee of the reasons for the refusal.
+- 443.(1) Where the GFSC determines an application, it must- - (a) publish a notice of its decision in the Gazette and in any other manner it considers appropriate; - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

+- (b) send a copy of that notice to the transferor and the transferee; and - (c) send a copy of that notice to every person who made representations made in accordance with section 438(6). - (2) If the GFSC refuses the application, it must inform the transferor and the transferee of the reasons for the refusal.